Types of Aid

 • Direct Student Loans

 Direct Student Loans are borrowed money that must be paid back with interest.
+The maximum allowable amount per year is determined by your dependency status, the amount of college units you have completed, and what you have already borrowed from other colleges.
+The maximum allowable amount (for an Independent student who has completed at least 72 quarter units) is usually $10,500.
 To request a Direct Student Loan, you must submit a Free Application for Federal Student Aid (FAFSA) and then complete the Direct Loan Request Form.
+You may also be required to complete a Master Promissory Note and Direct Loan Entrance Counseling, if you have not done so already.

 • Federal Supplemental Education Opportunity Grant (FSEOG)

-Federal Work-Study is a financial aid program that provides on-campus jobs to students with financial need.
-Students must complete FAFSA On the Web as the first step to establish eligibility for the work-study program.
+Work-Study provides on-campus jobs to students with financial need.
+Another funding source funds the student's regular pay check, and they are paid just the same as a normal PT/Temporary employee.
+We have various Work Study funds, including Federal Work Study, Learning Aligned Employment Program, and CalWORKs.
+Students may complete FAFSA On the Web or CADAA as the first step to establish eligibility for the work-study program.
 Work-study awards are made to LTCC students on a first-come, first-serve basis.

 • California College Promise Grant